 Trails are marked with YELLOW surveyor ribbon and biodegradable powder.
-Night sections are marked by glow-sticks in difficult areas.
-Biodegradable powder will be used to mark the trail near campgrounds, since campers have been known to remove ribbons and glowsticks, as well as help add additional marking to intersections.
+Ribbons will have reflective tape for the night sections, which light up when a headlamp hits them.
+Glow-sticks may also be used in tricky areas.
+Biodegradable powder will be used to mark the trail near campgrounds, since campers have been known to remove ribbons and glowsticks, as well as help add additional marking to intersections and severely burned areas.
 Please note that there could be areas where surveyors have marked trees with other colored ribbon (pink, orange, blue, fun stripes, etc.).
 You should always follow yellow.